georgewlkly/georgewlkly.github.io/training.md

 ### Client Testimonials

-* "One of the best training days I have ever attended."
+* *"One of the best training days I have ever attended."*
-* "The training was exceptional, and everyone reported that they loved the experience and the opportunity to try out new tools with the right support – it was just the right introduction for the range of experience we have.
-I learned so much in such a short time.”
+* *"The training was exceptional, and everyone reported that they loved the experience and the opportunity to try out new tools with the right support – it was just the right introduction for the range of experience we have.
+I learned so much in such a short time."*
-* "A brilliant day, both inspiring and practical."
+* *"A brilliant day, both inspiring and practical."*
-* "A very enjoyable and incredibly interesting training session."
+* *"A very enjoyable and incredibly interesting training session."*
-* "A really good balance of theory and hands-on tasks."
+* *"A really good balance of theory and hands-on tasks."*
-* "Brilliant coverage and background, excellent delivery."
+* *"Brilliant coverage and background, excellent delivery."*
-* "The collaborative element of this course was outstanding."
+* *"The collaborative element of this course was outstanding."*
-* "The whole course was very open, inclusive and participatory."
+* *"The whole course was very open, inclusive and participatory."*
-* "George was extremely knowledgeable, responsive to the audience, and absolutely had the interests and needs of his audience in mind at all times"
+* *"George was extremely knowledgeable, responsive to the audience, and absolutely had the interests and needs of his audience in mind at all times."*